 Best Memory Games for Kids

 No doubt your little one has seen their fair share of Disney movies (and likely has one that they’ve played on repeat at least 57 times), so let them play this game with all their favorite Disney characters while also improving their focus and memory skills.
 There are 72 tiles, and the game comes in different versions, including Disney Princesses, Disney Classic, Frozen II, Marvel, Toy Story 4, and more.
-It’s appropriate for kids ages three and up.
+It’s appropriate for kids ages three and up, and scored an impressive overall score of 4.8 out of five stars on Amazon.

 If your little one is a budding foodie, they’ll love playing this matching game that lets them search for pairs of delicious foods such as waffles, donuts, avocados, tacos, pineapples, and more.
 You may want to play this one before dinner to whip up an appetite!
 There is also a Monsters, Animals, and Great Outdoors version, and the game can be played with kids ages three and up.